-6.9.2 Dispersal by water
+Dispersal by Water

-The aquatic plants and the plants growing on the bank of river or sea-shore disperse their seeds and fruits by water current for a long distance.
-In such plants the seeds and fruits generally develop floating divices in the form of spongy tissues or fibrous coats, water proof and buoyant nature of coats, etc.

-The plants which require water as an agent for dispersal are termed as hydrochorous.

-The fruitlets may be embedded in the spongy and water tight thalamus and can be carried away by the water currents as in Nelumbo nucifera (Fig. 53g).
+The aquatic plants and the plants growing on the banks of rivers or seashores disperse their seeds and fruits by water currents for long distances.
+In such plants, the seeds and fruits generally develop floating devices in the form of spongy tissues or fibrous coats, which are waterproof and buoyant.
+The plants which require water as an agent for dispersal are termed hydrochorous.
+The fruitlets may be embedded in the spongy and watertight thalamus and can be carried away by water currents, as in Nelumbo nucifera (Fig. 53g).
+In the fruit of Cocos nucifera, the fibrous mesocarp acts as a floating device; the hard endocarp protects the embryo from external injury-so the fibrous coconut fruit is capable of floating long distances in water without suffering any damage.

-In the fruit of Cocos nucifers, the fibrous mesocarp is a floating device; the hard endocarp protects the embryo form external injury-so, the fibrous coconut fruit is capable of floating long distance in water without suffering any from injury.
-Such type of floating devices is also seen in Areca catechu and Nipa fruticans, etc.
+injury.
+Such type of floating devices is also seen in Arecaceae, Catechu and Nipafruticans, etc.

-Fig. 53g: Dispersal by Water: Lotus, Nelumbo nucifera.

-In few cases the seeds have air spaces in their coverings, which enable them to float on water and can easily be dispersed by water current, e.g. Sagittaria sagittifolia, Alisma plantago, etc.
+In few cases, the seeds have air spaces in their coverings, which enable them to float on water and can easily be dispersed by water current, e.g., Sagittaria sagittifolia, Alisma plantago, etc.

-6.9.3 Dispersal by animals
+Dispersal by animals

-Dispersal by means of human beings and other animals such as grazzing cattles, birds, etc. is by no means infrequent.
-So, the fruits and seeds with their adhering structures are dispersed by animals.
+Dispersal by means of human beings and other animals such as grazing cattle, birds, etc. is by no means infrequent.
+Thus, the fruits and seeds with their adhering structures are dispersed by animals.
 Plants having such devices are called zoochorous.

-The common examples are the curved outgrowth of prickly bodies on the pericarp of Xanthium strumarium, Triumfetta bartramia Urena lobata, etc. (Fig. 54a,b).
+The common examples are the curved outgrowths of prickly bodies on the pericarp of Xanthium strumarium, Triumfetta bartramia, Urenalobata, etc. (Fig. 54a, b).

-Fig. 54: Dispersal by animals: A. By spines in Achyranthes, B. in Xanthium, C. in Urena
+Fig.54: Dispersalby animals: A.By spinesin Achyranthes, B. inXanthium, C.inUrena

-The fruits provided with spines become attached to the body of animals including human beings and dispersed at distant places, as in case of Achyranthes aspera, Andropogon aciculatus, etc.
+The fruits provided with spines become attached to the body of animals, including human beings, and are dispersed at distant places, as in the case of Achyranthes aspera, Andropogon aciculatus, etc.

-In the fruits of Martynia diandra-the fruits get attached to the bodies of grazing animals by means of the claws and can be carried to distance.
-Sharp rigid spines on the fruits of Tribulus sp. help in dispersal when those get embedded into the foot of hoofed animals.
-The fruits of Boerhavia diffusa, Desmodium gangeticum Cleome viscosa, etc. are provided with sticky glands (Fig. 54c) so that they stick to the bodies of grazing animals and are thereby dispersed.
+In the fruits of Martynia diandra - the fruits get attached to the bodies of grazing animals by means of the claws and can be carried to distant places.
+Sharp, rigid spines on the fruits of Tribulus sp. help in dispersal when those get embedded into the foot of hoofed animals.
+The fruits of Boerhavia diffusa, Desmodium gangeticum, Cleome viscosa, etc. are provided with sticky glands (Fig. 54c) so that they stick to the bodies of grazing animals and are thereby dispersed.

-Special morphological elaboration for dispersal by birds, flying foxes are found in succulent berries, syconus, etc. The seeds of such fruits have resistant thick testa.
-The fruits are eaten by birds, the seeds remain undigested in the intestine and excreted off, where they germinate.
-The growth of Ficus benghalensis in the old buildings is due to such mode of dispersal by birds.
+Special morphological elaboration for dispersal by birds and flying foxes is found in succulent berries, syconus, etc. The seeds of such fruits have a resistant, thick testa.
+The fruits are eaten by birds; these seeds remain undigested in the intestine and are excreted, where they germinate.
+The growth of Ficus benghalensis in old buildings is due to such a mode of dispersal by birds.